Ford Explorer: Rollover and Firestone Tire controversy

 Ford recommended tire inflation of only 26 psi likely contributing to the tread separation problem by causing the tires to operate at higher than normal temperatures.

 Ford argued that Firestone was at fault, noting that the tires made by Firestone were very defective.
 Nevertheless, Ford subsequently recommended that front and rear tires should be inflated to 30 psi on all Explorer models and mailed a replacement tire pressure door sticker indicating the same to all registered owners.

 Some have argued that poor driver reaction to tire blowouts was a contributing factor.
 When a tire blew, the vehicle would experience a sudden sharp jerk, and many drivers reacted by counter-steering in an attempt to regain control.
 This action would cause a shift of the vehicle's weight, resulting in a rollover especially at higher speeds (many reports of rollovers were of vehicles being driven at speeds of 70 mi/h and above).
 In a test simulating dozens of tire blowouts, Larry Webster, a test-driver for Car and Driver magazine, was repeatedly able to bring a 1994 Explorer to a stop without incident from speeds of 70 mi/h.
 According to Forbes magazine, car experts and NHTSA claim that the vast majority of crash accidents and deaths were caused not by the vehicle, but by the driver, by road conditions or some combination of the two.
-Many vehicle injury attorneys dissent from this view.

 In response to Firestone's allegations of the Explorer's design defects, NHTSA undertook a preliminary investigation and reported that further action was not required.
 Its conclusion was that the Explorer was no more prone to rollover than other SUVs given their high center of gravity.
-The subsequent introduction and proliferation of electronic stability control systems have essentially addressed and mitigated this shortcoming.
+Congress would pass the TREAD Act and the NHTSA would subsequently implement FMVSS 138.
+The subsequent introduction and proliferation of electronic stability control systems, along with lowering the vehicle, widening the track, and introducing independent rear suspension, have essentially addressed and mitigated this shortcoming.

 In May 2001, Ford announced it would replace 13 million Firestone tires fitted to Explorer vehicles.